turingschool/curriculum/source/academy/assessments/storedom_assessment.markdown

 * Validate that only those statuses can be used
 * Display the orders on `/orders` grouped by their status
 * Add the ability to update the status of an order

+## Fourth Module Assessment Expectations

+Your facilitator will assign you the task of building a tested feature like the
+following:

+* Create a versioned JSON API allowing you to read data from and write data to the application
+* Implement OAuth login and use the returned data to create a persisted local user
+* Build a "Customers who bought X also purchased..." feature and the ability to sort items in the store by various criteria
+* Improve the performance of the application using key-based caching, database indicies, and simplifying database queries

 ## Evaluation Criteria